ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - non-contrast +/- contrast-enhanced

-- CE-MRA is suitable for screening; it enables accurate detection and staging of pulmonary AVMs, appropriate differentiation of lesions requiring embolization
+- CE-MRA is suitable for screening; it enables accurate detection and staging of pulmonary AVMs, and differentiates lesions requiring embolization

-- there are limitations in detecting PAVMs <5 mm
+- limitations exist in detecting PAVMs <5 mm

 - CT